hw-shi/HPC-templates/README.md

 # HPC-templates

-This is a dropbox sharing HPC scripts for [Quntao Zhuang's quantum information theory group](https://sites.google.com/view/quntaozhuang).
+This is a dropbox sharing HPC scripts for [Quantum information theory group](https://sites.google.com/view/quntaozhuang).

 ## SLURM test
 Run a job array with customized argument input on the HPC based on SLURM.